Endive and Radicchio Salad with Fresh Mozzarella

 But this weekend one of my favorite co-chefs, Chris Styler, and I were going for a slightly ambitious meal, and I wanted a salad that didn’t fade into the background.
 And on top of that they were bringing a huge ball of incredibly fresh mozzarella from a favorite Italian specialty store, and it deserved a worthy salad backdrop.

-To my delight – and I’ll say it, my surprise – my kids LOVED this salad.
+To my delight – and I’ll say it, my surprise – my kids LOVED this Endive and Radicchio Salad with Fresh Mozzarella.
 Had second plates of it.
 I had that sensation of not wanting to eat anything else ever again.
 Which is why I am making it again for tonight’s Downton Abbey viewing.

 Do you hear the silence?
 It’s me refraining from making a comment about bitter lettuces to commemorate the bitterness of ending another Downton season.